djsurt/io/projects/links.md

 Contributors focus on the following based on their areas of interest:

-✪ React Vite
+✪ React Vite, NextJS
-✪ Python Data Prep
+✪ Python Data Prep and ML Forecasting
 ✪ JQuery, Javascript
+✪ Supabase and DuckDB
 ✪ eCharts and D3 Data Visualization
+✪ LLM Chatbot UI for Data Science, Open WebUI
 ✪ Geospatial Mapping using Leaflet and Mapbox

 [Active Project Areas](/projects)